prof-tallman/csc228/syllabus.md

 * **Thank You Letter**: Write a thank you letter to the guest lecture that describes three important things the student learned and expresses appreciation for the guest's time and effort.
 Each letter should be between one or two pages in length.

 * **Security Karaoke**: Find a song that describes or contemplates themes from the course: technology, security, anxiety, or fears.
-Explain how the song wrestles with these issues and why you wanted to share it with the class.
-You do not need to like the song or fully agree with its premise.
-You do not need to sing the song either ;)
+Explain how the song wrestles with these issues.
+No singing required... although that would be a very scary experience ;)

 * **Heroes of Faith**: Research a Biblical hero and evaluate whatever fearful situation they encountered.
 Describe the person's response to fear, God's response to the situation, and the outcome.
 Compare to modern scenarios.

 * **Hacking Meme**: Find a meme or comic that is related to cyber security.
 Explain to the class what technical topic the picture is describing and why it is funny.

-* **Security Wish List**: Create a list of 3 or more security questions that you would like to know more about.
-The instructor will answer as many as possible during future class sessions.
+* **Security Wish List**: Create a list of three interesting security questions for the class to learn about.
+The instructor will cover as many topics as possible.

 * **PGP Encrypted Email**: Create a public-private key pair and install the open source version of Pretty Good Privacy (PGP).
 Use the software to send/receive encrypted email.

 * **SSL/TLS Comics**: Create a comic strip that shows how the SSL/TLS protocol provides privacy, integrity, authentication, and non-repudiation for internet communications.
 The comic strip could involve funny cartoon characters, superheroes, or it could be more of a handdrawn series of diagrams meant for a technical audience.

-* **Security Theater Scripts**: Create a short play that demonstrates how to exploit or protect against either Man-in-the-Middle or Phishing Email vulnerabilties.
+* **Security Theater Scripts**: Create a short play that demonstrates how to exploit or protect against Man-in-the-Middle or Phishing Email attacks.
 Students will trade plays with each other and "act" them out for the class.

 ### Major Assignment
 Research a modern security vulnerability and propose a set of countermeasures to protect against its exploitation.
-The emphasis of this paper will be to provide a popular-level description of the technology and vulnerability, to describe how it has been used to exploit computer systems, and to research possible countermeasures.
-The paper will be due in stages, beginning with an outline and finishing and including a visit to the writing studio.
+The emphasis of this paper will be to provide a popular-level description of the technology and vulnerability, to describe how it has been used to exploit computer systems, and to evaluate possible countermeasures.
+The paper will be due in stages, beginning with an outline and including a visit to the writing studio.
 The finished paper is worth 200 points.

 ## Tests and Quizzes